agno-agi/agent-infra-docker/README.md

 docker compose down
 ```

-## Prebuilt Agents
+## Prebuilt Agents, Teams, and Workflows

-The `/agents` folder contains pre-built agents that you can use as a starting point.
+The `/agents` folder contains pre-built agents, teams, and workflows that you can use as a starting point.

-- Web Search Agent: A simple agent that can search the web.
-- Agno Assist: An Agent that can help answer questions about Agno.
+- Agno Assist: An Agent that can help answer questions about Agno and provide support for developers working with Agno.
-- Finance Agent: An agent that uses the Financial Datasets API to get stock prices and financial data.
+- Web Search Agent: A Agent that can search the web based on the user's query.

+The `/teams` folder contains pre-built teams that you can use as a starting point.

+- Multilingual Team: A team consisting of member agents that specialize in different languages and can translate and provide cultural insights.
+- Reasoning Research Team: A team consisting of member agents that can research and provide insights.

+The `/workflows` folder contains pre-built workflows that you can use as a starting point.

+- Investment Workflow: A workflow that creates a comprehensive investment strategy report based on the user's request.
+- Research Workflow: A workflow that creates a comprehensive research report based on the user's request and provides a summary of the research findings.

 ## Development Setup